-- How the family can be involved as some of the People with Disabilities (PWD) informal supports.
+- How family can be involved as informal support for People with Disabilities (PWD).

-- How family involvement can be more sustainable than relying on external government funded supports.
+- How NDIS family support can be more sustainable than relying on external government funded supports.

-Outside the NDIS, it is possible for a carer to apply for Carer Pension payments for people who provide daily care for someone with severe disability, a medical condition, or who is frail aged.
+Outside the NDIS, it is possible for a carer to apply for Carer Pension payments if they provide daily care for someone with severe disability, a medical condition, or who is frail/aged.

 Carer Pensions are managed by the Department of Human Services (DHS) who acknowledges that it might be difficult for someone to work if they are a full-time carer of a PWD.

 These payments range from $700-$1,400 a fortnight depending on if you are single or a couple caring for someone.
 This can often help to supplement the income of the carer in order to devote more time to caring for a family member with a disability.

 Family are generally regarded as unpaid informal support workers, this being seen as a reasonable expectation.